Dallara P217: Complete IMSA SportsCar Championship results

 Results in bold indicate pole position.
 Results in italics indicate fastest lap.

 Complete FIA World Endurance Championship results

 Results in bold indicate pole position.
 Results in italics indicate fastest lap.

 Complete European Le Mans Series results

 Results in bold indicate pole position.
 Results in italics indicate fastest lap.

+Complete Asian Le Mans Series results

+Results in bold indicate pole position.
+Results in italics indicate fastest lap.

+The pole positions at the 2020 4 Hours of The Bend and the 2020 4 Hours of Buriram were the Dallara P217's only ever pole positions in LMP2 competition.